emezac/dawn/docs/PRD.md

   - Explicit control logic (loops, conditionals) to manage state- and feedback-driven flow.
 - **Dependencies:** Minimal for the core.
 APIs like `openai` and `requests` for specific use cases.
 - **Testing:** `pytest` for unit and integration tests.
+- **Code Quality:**
+  - Consistent style using linting and formatting tools.
+  - Pre-commit hooks to enforce standards automatically.
+  - Regular code reviews.
+  - Pragmatic approach to linting that balances strictness with practicality.
+  - Per-file customizations for specific code patterns and contexts.

 ## 7. Development Phases and Roadmap